 Auxiliary predicates exist only to continue the definition of another predicate, and are not called from anywhere else.
 For example, recursive loops and subordinate decision-making procedures are often placed in auxiliary predicates.
-While users of your code need not know about auxiliary predicates, predicate commenting can provide useful technical documentation for maintenance and repurposing.
+While users of your code need not know about auxiliary predicates, commenting predicates can provide useful technical documentation for maintenance and reuse.

-Begin the first line of comments with % when introducing a predicate called from elsewhere in the program, but % when introducing an auxiliary predicate.
+Begin the first line of comments with %% when introducing a predicate called from elsewhere in the program, but % when introducing an auxiliary predicate.
 For example, we can have

 '''

 %% remove_duplicates(+List, -Processed_List) is det

 %

 % Removes the duplicates in List, giving Processed_List.

 % ...

 and

 % remove_duplicates_loop(+List, -Processed_List) is det

 %

-% ...
+% Processed_List contains the first occurrence of each element

+% of List, in the same order.

 '''